 The middle of summer represents such a cornucopia of fresh vegetables and fruits coming from the farms of southwestern Ontario that I have to restrain myself from buying everything I see at the local market.
-I always find at this time of year that I can't keep up with all the possibilities these wonderfully fresh flavours present, but this week I found myself particularly attracted to some large, beautiful and perfectly unblemished heads of local cauliflower.
-Since I haven't used cauliflower for some time now, I decided to dress it up in this simple and colourful cauliflower & olive salad that's one of my summer favourites.
+I always find at this time of year that I can't keep up with all the possibilities these wonderfully fresh flavors present, but this week I found myself particularly attracted to some large, beautiful and perfectly unblemished heads of local cauliflower.
+Since I haven't used cauliflower for some time now, I decided to dress it up in this simple and colorful cauliflower & olive salad that's one of my summer favorites.
 Considering it's sweltering hot here in London, this no cook salad was a perfect compliment to a light summer meal.

 Inspired by one of the staple ingredients of her native Indian kitchens, Nandita at Saffron Trail is hosting a round-up of recipes featuring chillies this August.
 While anyone who reads this blog knows that I'm equally inspired by Indian cuisine, I decided to make this remarkably simple and fast jalapeño pie for the round-up, not only because it showcases these hot and juicy chillies so prominently, but also because my jalapeño pepper plants are raging out of control just right now and I need to find ways to use them in quantity!

 Two cups of jalapeños might sound overwhelming, but the eggs and extra-old Cheddar cheese temper the heat enough that not only will most people be comfortable with it but they'll be coming back for more.
 I like to serve this pie as part of a light dinner on a hot, sweltering summer day with some fresh bread and a salad with vinaigrette to cut the dairy a bit.
 Roughly chopped mushrooms and a dash of cayenne can be added if desired.